 How do Santa Fe wedding venues compare to Taos?

 Santa Fe can be easier to reach for some and offers a higher concentration of venues.
 Taos, on the other hand, feels more immersive.
-It may require a bit more travel, but in return, you get space, quiet, and a unique setting that naturally shapes your ceremony and wedding reception into something more connected.
+It may require a bit more travel, but in return, you get space, quiet, and a unique setting that naturally makes your ceremony and wedding reception feel more connected.

 It really comes down to whether you prioritize convenience or experience.